This is for those who are new to Betfair and the concept of LAY bets.

 So that’s lay betting.
 If you think Spurs will win, you back them just as normal.
 But if you think Spurs won’t win, you can lay them, which means if its a draw OR they lose, you win your lay bet because you have bet AGAINST them WINNING.

-I hope this short article has helped newbies understand the meaning of “laying”, as it’s critical to being able to learn any type of trading.
+I hope this short article has helped newbies understand the meaning of “laying”, as it’s critical to being able to learn any type of trading in the Betfair markets.
 Once you start using Betfair trading software you won’t really need to think about this very much, if at all.
-But understanding what’s going on “under the hood” is essential.
+But understanding what’s going on “under the bonnet” is essential if you want to become a sports trader.